Why you should read this article before hiring an SEO

 Once you nail down the type of SEO you want to hire, you can start to consider your budget for this work.
 There are three types of billing methods for SEO consultants (all consultants really):

 - An hourly fee.
-This is a common way to pay for SEO services, and it’s the way I bill.
+This is a common way to pay for SEO services, and it’s the way I prefer to bill for my work.
 I’ve spent years developing expertise in SEO.
 I can’t tell you how much any given task will cost.
 You hire me to get to know your business and craft custom solutions for and your specific market.

 At the beginning of a project expect significantly more hours on the books than later when you’re in maintenance or sustained growth mode.
 I prefer to be paid for the time I spend working for you, not trying to fill hours you’ve paid for in advance.